 Even though the thought of Spring usually brings to mind fields of flowers and green shoots, the amount of fruit and vegetables available is not a lot.
-Flowers haven’t yet turned to fruit and most of those green shoots are not yet ready to be picked.
+Flowers haven’t yet turned to fruit and most of those green shoots are not yet ready to be picked, but there are some interesting things around.

 - spring clean your kitchen